Expats working together in a Dutch office.

 Direct communication

 The Dutch value straightforwardness and clarity in communication.
 In fact, that is expected of every employee.
 Even when it concerns feedback.
+These interpersonal skills belong to the top skills employers look for in the Dutch job market.
 The directness of the Dutch office culture can be surprising for you when you’re from a culture where communication is more nuanced or indirect.
 The Dutch use no more words than necessary to express their opinions.
 In other words, they often don’t bother to ‘gift wrap’ their message nicely.
 Not even in their private lives!

 Feedback is never personal